sagemath/trac_to_gh/Issue 1660.md

 # Issue 1660: maxima interface bug caused by bad use of file when evaluating large input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1660

 Original creator: was